ryanallen/words-of-my-perfect-teacher/README.md

 The Tibetans have preserved all aspects of Indian Buddhism intact from the eighth century to the twentieth.
 This has not been, however, a mere static preservation of sacred [treasure](#treasure)s.
 The [Buddha](#buddha) [Dharma](#dharma) was the main preoccupation of Tibet's best minds for centuries, giving rise to an extraordinary range of philosophical, poetic, academic and inspirational literature, as well as a distinctive and magnificent artistic and architectural heritage.
 But above all, the Tibetans used the Buddhist teachings for their true purpose, as a tool for transforming the human mind, and thousands of practitioners, some of them famous teachers, others unknown yogīs, accomplished their final goal.

 One might imagine that Tibet's greatest glories belong to the remote past, and that recent centuries represent a period of decline, but this is by no [means](#means) the case.
 In fact each century (including the present one) and each generation has produced its share of spiritual giants.
 The nineteenth century, for example, saw a particular kind of renaissance.
-Patrul Rinpoche was a participant in the *rime* or non-sectarian movement, inaugurated by Jamyang Khyentse Wangpo, Jamgon Kongtrul and others, which sought to break down the barriers that had crystallized between the different Buddhist schools, by studying and teaching them all impartially.
+Patrul Rinpoche was a participant in the *rime* or non-sectarian movement, inaugurated by Jamyang Khyentse Wangpo, Jamgön Kongtrul and others, which sought to break down the barriers that had crystallized between the different Buddhist schools, by studying and teaching them all impartially.
 This spirit is still alive today, exemplified by His Holiness the Dalai [Lama](#lama), and the late Dilgo Khyentse Rinpoche, who was the incarnation of Jamyang Khyentse Wangpo.

 Dilgo Khyentse Rinpoche, like Patrul, came from Eastern Tibet.
 He spent twenty years of his life in meditation retreats, often in the simplest conditions.
 He studied with a vast number of teachers, even meeting some of Patrul Rinpoche's own disciples in his youth.
 He responded to the terrible destruction in Tibet in the nineteen fifties and sixties by working tirelessly to find, preserve and reprint lost texts, to establish monastic communities in exile, and above all to teach and inspire the new generations.
 He considered Patrul Rinpoche to be the perfect example of a Dzogchen practitioner, and encouraged and helped the translators of this book, which he considered to be the perfect guide for students embarking on the Buddhist path.